Category 5 Hurricane Maria Batters At Dominica In The Caribbean As Forecasters Warn It Could Become Stronger

 The storm's hurricane-force winds extended about 25 miles (35 kilometers) from the eye, and tropical storm-force winds as far as 125 miles (205 kilometers).

-Forecasters said storm surge could raise water levels by 6 to 9 feet (1.8 to 2.7 meters) near Maria's centre.
-The storm was predicted to bring 10 to 15 inches (25 to 38 centimetres) of rain for some islands, with the possibility of higher amounts in isolated spots.
+Forecasters said storm surge could raise water levels by 6 to 9 feet (1.8 to 2.7 meters) near Maria's center.
+The storm was predicted to bring 10 to 15 inches (25 to 38 centimeters) of rain for some islands, with the possibility of higher amounts in isolated spots.

-The current forecast track would carry it about 22 miles (35 kilometres) south of St. Croix in the U.S. Virgin Islands late Tuesday and early Wednesday, territorial Gov. Kenneth Mapp said.
+The current forecast track would carry it about 22 miles (35 kilometers) south of St. Croix in the U.S. Virgin Islands late Tuesday and early Wednesday, territorial Gov. Kenneth Mapp said.

 "We are going to have a very, very long night," Mapp said as he urged people in the territory to finish any preparations.